swdayu/howtos/lua/c-interface/cmodule.md

 ## 注册表

-> Lua provides a registry, a predefined table that can be used by any C code to store whatever Lua values it needs to store.
+> Lua provides a **registry**, a predefined table that can be used by any C code to store whatever Lua values it needs to store.
-The registry table is always located at pseudo-index `LUA_REGISTRYINDEX`.
+The registry table is always located at **pseudo-index** `LUA_REGISTRYINDEX`.
 Any C library can store data into this table, but it must take care to choose keys that are different from those used by other libraries, to avoid collisions.
-Typically, you should use as key a string containing your library name, or a light userdata with the address of a C object in your code, or any Lua object created by your code.
+Typically, you should use as key a string containing your library name, or a **light userdata** with the address of a C object in your code, or any Lua object created by your code.
 As with variable names, string keys starting with an underscore followed by uppercase letters are reserved for Lua.

 > The integer keys in the registry are used by the reference mechanism (see `luaL_ref`) and by some predefined values.